Supersheep50/jons-videogame-news/README.md

  - __Edit & Delete Comments__

-    - Users are able to edit and delete teir comments.
+    - Users are able to edit and delete their comments.

      ![Edit & Delete Comments](/static/images/edit-delete-comments.jpg)